 - make a capital investment of €500,000 or more for purchasing shares in investment funds or in venture capital geared to capitalize small and medium companies in Portugal.

-Expats who acquire the Golden Visa are granted rights to the following:
+Expats who acquire the Golden Visa can do the following:

 - a residence visa waiver for entering Portugal